 I have experience of working with LGBTQ individuals and people with chronic physical illnesses, the elderly and young adults.

-Video calling sessions via Skype or FaceTime are available for £50/session.
+Video calling sessions via Skype or FaceTime are available for £40/session.
 Payment is strictly made in advance via bank transfer unless agreed otherwise.

-You can pay via bank transfer sometime before our session.
+You can pay via bank transfer or PayPal sometime before our session.